-Since the Alliance’s creation in 1949, Article 4 has been invoked six times.
-On 28 February 2020, Turkey requested to hold consultations under Article 4 on the latest developments in Syria, which resulted in the loss of several Turkish soldiers.
+Since the Alliance’s creation in 1949, Article 4 has been invoked seven times.
+On 24 February 2022, Bulgaria, the Czech Republic, Estonia, Latvia, Lithuania, Poland, Romania and Slovakia requested to hold consultations under Article 4 following the Russian invasion of Ukraine.

 The political dimension of NATO

 Encouraging members of an inter-governmental organisation who have not given up their right of free and independent judgment in international affairs to consult more systematically on an issue is a challenge – be it today or in the 1950s.

 In the early 1950s, the NAC recognised NATO’s consultative deficiency on international issues and recommended that measures be taken to improve the process.
 In April 1954, a resolution on political consultation was adopted: